cloudflare/Cloudflare-WordPress/readme.txt

 *Changed*

-* Updated namespace CF to Cloudfare\APO implementation to resolve and prevent namespace conflicts with other plugins.
 * Tested with WordPress 6.9 release and bumped "Tested up to" up to 6.9.0.

+*Deprecated*

+* Namespace CF in favor of Cloudfare\APO, to resolve and prevent namespace conflicts with other plugins.

 = 4.13.0 - 2025-10-21 =